Smit1963/HubCredo-Assignment/assignment_summary.md

    - Add qualification status to new column "Qualified"

 3. **Implementation:**
-   - Use Zapier's Google Sheets integration
+   - Use n8n's Google Sheets integration
    - Set up filter conditions for job titles and countries
    - Automatically mark qualified leads with "YES" in qualification column